-How much should you feed a Jack Russell?
+How much should you feed a Jack Russell in grams?

-Generally speaking between 13 to 17 pounds is about the right weight for an adult Jack Russell Terrier.
-But how much should you feed a Jack Russell?
-Anywhere between 450 to 650 calories per day should be enough to keep your dog healthy.
-Adult dogs may only need two meals per day, whereas Jack Russell puppies (up to 1-year-old) need more meals a day with higher fat and protein content.
+Adult dogs may only need 2 meals per day, whereas Jack Russell puppies (up to 1-year-old) need up to 4 meals a day with a higher fat and protein content.

 What to look out for in cheap dog food